 The proposed future role of "Hunter City" could also have been defined in more detail.
 For example, should it be the site of State/ Commonwealth Regional administrations?
-What its role as a cultural hub - galleries/museums/ theatre/ specialist education/ sporting events/media etc?
+What its role as a cultural hub - galleries/museums/ theatre/ specialist education/ sporting events/media etc?.

 There is no discussion of governance and no linkage to the Government's proposed Council merger proposals.
 We might have expected proposals for a Hunter City to be matched by a proposal for a metropolitan LGA with similar boundaries.
+This would however have left the eastern part of Port Stephens (outside Hunter City) effectively cut off from other regional/rural areas.